Pi4J/pi4j.github.io/content/kotlin/_index.md

 ### Kotlin DSL: Simplifying Development

 Kotlin stands out from Java due to its Domain Specific Language (DSL) capabilities.
-The Pi4J-Kotlin library provides a set of DSLs that simplify the development process by providing cleaner, easier-to-read APIs.
+The [Pi4J-Kotlin library](https://github.com/Pi4J/pi4j-kotlin/) is created by [Muhammad Hashim](https://www.linkedin.com/in/mhashim6/) and provides a set of DSLs that simplify the development process by providing cleaner, easier-to-read APIs.
 These DSLs are inlined at compile-time, eliminating any runtime overhead.

 ### Kotlin Examples

-Thanks to the examples created by [Oleksandr Neiko](https://www.linkedin.com/in/alexander-neiko/), a full set of Pi4J + Kotlin examples are available.
+Thanks to the examples created by [Oleksandr Neiko](https://www.linkedin.com/in/alexander-neiko/), a full set of [Pi4J + Kotlin examples](/kotlin/kotlin-examples/) are available with a video and code examples on GitHub.

 ## Read More